Featured On Episode

 --Mt.
 Rainier and Brentwood, MD and Annandale, VA

 At least 3 interesting/entertaining facts about the band related to persons/events in Washington DC area:

---We performed at the historic Lincoln Theatre last year as part of the D.C.
+--We performed at the historic Lincoln Theatre in 2016 as part of the D.C.
 Commission for the Arts and Humanities showcase!

 --We all have vastly different occupations that service the DC area in different ways: John is a bike courier in the city, Lauren is a government worker at the Patent Office, and Tom is a middle school music teacher in Takoma Park.

 --The music videos and live performance videos we've created have utilized DC area gems such as a library attached to a bar in Petworth and a sculpture studio in Mt.
 Rainier, MD.

 Anything else we should know, or you want to share:

 --Run Come See is a new project of DMV musicians Lauren Calve (slide guitar/vox), John Figura (guitar/vox), and Tom Liddle (upright bass/vox).
 Each bringing their own sensibilities of songwriting to the band, Run Come See is a distillation of soulful blues, rock, and country.
 Join us as we explore our shared love of Americana.

 Official Website URL: runcomeseeband.com

 Spotify Link: https://open.spotify.com/artist/4zR9F8FxUt4OnrLZ4Y7Fw2